NVIDIA/cutlass/examples/81_blackwell_gemm_blockwise/README.md

 - *MMA Dimensions*: in both Blackwell and Hopper tensor cores it is worthwhile to note that the smallest `MMA_M` dimension is 64, but `MMA_N` dimension can be as small as 8 for some instructions.
 For problem sizes where M is small consider computing $D^T = \alpha B^T A^T + \beta C^T$ instead.
   - When computing after swapping A and B and transposing the N dimension is now our small dimension.
-With a small `MMA_N` we can more effectively tile without performing unecessary computation.
+With a small `MMA_N` we can more effectively tile without performing unnecessary computation.
 - *Layout Swapping*: When optimizing with the profiler swap `m` and `n` inputs and adjust layouts to reflect this swapping and transposing.
   - For example if we have a row-major A, column-major B, and row-major D, we can swap tensors and run a kernel with:
     - The left hand matrix as row-major (since B transposed is row-major)